This article has been updated from a previous version

 Graduating to G2 and becoming fully licensed

-It takes up to 12 months to get your G2 licence.
-If you attend a ministry-approved driving school, you can reduce the amount of time you spend at the G1 level to just eight months instead of 12.
+As mentioned, it takes up to 12 months to get your G2 licence.
+If you attend a ministry-approved driving school, you can reduce the amount of time you spend at the G1 level.
 It may also lead to lower car insurance rates.

 Don't waste time calling around for auto insurance